Iterable/react-native-sdk-app/README.md

 ## Important to note

 - Make sure you have NodeJS and NPM installed on your computer
+- All code is found under the components folder
+- Swap out your API key and login using user id or email

 ## Run Instructions

 1. Run `npm install`  in the root directory
 2. In the components/App.js file, swap out `YOUR_API_KEY` for your Iterable API key
 3. Run `npm start `

 - For iOS, open up Xcode and run the app there as well
 - For Android, open up Android Studio